UKNorthernlad/javaSamples/cosmosdb/RBAC Permissions Setup.md

 To access data in CosmosDB using RBAC means having to add the user or service principal to a specific role.

-There are 2 out of the box roles on a CosmosDB users can be added it.
+There are 2 out of the box roles on a CosmosDB users can be added to.

 * Cosmos DB Built-in Data Contributor
 * Cosmos DB Built-in Data Reader